UniversalDependencies/UD_Persian-Seraji/README.md

 STATISTICAL OVERVIEW OF THE PERSIAN UD

-Sentences           6000 #
+Sentences           6000
-Tokens              152,916 #
+Tokens              152,916
-Types               15,222 #
+Types               15,222
-PoS tags            29 #
+PoS tags            29
-Dependency labels   37 #
+Dependency labels   37

-Data Split
+DATA SPLIT

 The data has sequentially been split into 10 parts, of which segments 1-8 are used for training (80%), 9 for development (10%), and 10 for test (10%) sets.

-References
+REFERENCES

 1. De Marneffe, Marie-Catherine, Bill MacCartney, and Christopher D. Manning.
 2006.
 Generating typed dependency parses from phrase structure parses.
 In Proceedings of the 5th International Conference on